samank8121/micorfrontend-product/README.md

 ## Description
-Here's a corrected and improved version of your README file:

----

-## Description

 This is a sample application with sub-projects following a microfrontend architecture, built using React and Webpack.
 The key projects include:

 - **store**:
-  - Uses Redux for state management.
+  - Uses Redux for state management shared across `products` and `main-app`.

 - **components**:
   - Contains common components shared across `products` and `main-app`.
+  - Uses Sass for styling.

 - **products**:
   - Includes product-specific components.